Luo-Liang/PaxosMadeSimpleMadeSimple/README.md

 > [Proposer 0] Prepared Issued PREPARE:0:0:('127.0.0.1', 46995, 22, 'UNLOCK', 'a')								  <br/>
 > [Proposer 0] Promise Receive PROMISE:0:0:(-1, ('127.0.0.1', 46995, 22, 'UNLOCK', 'a'))						  <br/>
 > [Proposer 0] Promise Receive PROMISE:0:0:(-1, ('127.0.0.1', 46995, 22, 'UNLOCK', 'a'))						  <br/>
-// A majority of promises is received.
+// A majority of promises are received.
 There is no need to wait on the other ones.
 Issue Accept messages.		  <br/>
 > [Proposer 0] Acceptance Received ACCEPTANCE:0:0:('127.0.0.1', 46995, 22, 'UNLOCK', 'a')						  <br/>
 > [Proposer 0] Acceptance Received ACCEPTANCE:0:0:('127.0.0.1', 46995, 22, 'UNLOCK', 'a')						  <br/>
 // A majority of acceptances are received. 																  <br/>
 > LockService ID0 (22, 'UNLOCK', 'a') 																		  <br/>
-//A consensus has reached, deliver this to application service. 											  <br/>
+//A consensus has reached, so deliver this to application service. 											  <br/>
 //The following are almost identical.                            											  <br/>
 > [Proposer 0] Consensus Reached ---->RESPOND:-1 : -1:(22, 'UNLOCK', 'a')										  <br/>
 > [Proposer 0] Request Receive REQUEST:-1 : -1:(23, 'LOCK', 'b')												  <br/>